pfw

 Hints of Sustainability at PFW Read More »

-Between power and creativity
+Fashion shows: between power and creativity

 What was in the air at Paris Fashion Week 24?
-Less excessive designs, except for a few ones.
+Less excessive designs, except for a few brands.
 In general, more elegance and simplicity.
 As well as in Milano, collections seemed to be more wearable.

-Every season, the fashion Maisons presents high-budget commercial shows competing with the best location.
+Every season, the fashion maisons presents high-budget commercial shows competing with the best location.
 Luxury venues contribute to making it a matter of power more than creativity.
 For instance, Eiffel’s background at Saint Laurent was impressive.
 However, we found intriguing the image of a worker-chic woman.

 Above all, we applaud the Undercover brand, which really stood out with its essential but very evocative presentation.
 Its fashion show had the feeling of poetry with suits, sweatshirts, jewellery and chandeliers encapsulated in tulle.
 Also, the dreamy atmosphere piqued in the finale, with terrific x-ray terrarium dresses, was so mind-blowing, the chills it gave us!